SS City of Benares: Culture and media

 The full story is told in Children of the Benares, A War Crime and its Victims by Ralph Barker, published by Methuen London, 1987.

-Elizabeth Hawkins wrote Sea of Peril (Published 1995), a fictional account of a boy being sent aboard the Benares; when the ship is torpedoed, he ends up in Lifeboat 12.
+Elizabeth Hawkins wrote Sea of Peril (Published 1995), a fictional account of a boy being sent aboard Benares; when the ship is torpedoed, he ends up in Lifeboat 12.

 The poet George Sutherland Fraser, who served in World War II, wrote a poem, "S.S.
 City of Benares (drowned refugee children, 1940)", about the sinking.

-SS City of Benares is the setting of the book Wish Me Luck by James Heneghan, the story of a boy from Liverpool being sent away to safety on City of Benares.
+City of Benares is the setting of the book Wish Me Luck by James Heneghan, the story of a boy from Liverpool being sent away to safety on City of Benares.

-The play Lifeboat by Nicola McCartney tells the story of Bess Walder and Beth Cummings, two survivors of the SS City of Benares.
+The play Lifeboat by Nicola McCartney tells the story of Bess Walder and Beth Cummings, two survivors of City of Benares.

 Janet Menzies wrote Children of the Doomed Voyage (Wiley, 2005.
 ISBN 978-0-470-01887-3).
 The story tells the events and tragedies that night in the survivors own words, plus their rescuers stories.

 Tom Nagorski wrote Miracles on the Water: The Heroic Survivors of a World War II U-Boat Attack (Hyperion Books: New York, 2006.
 ISBN 1-4013-0871-6) collecting eyewitness accounts about the people and events connected with the attack and sinking of the liner SS City of Benares.
 His grandfather, a Polish émigré and diplomat, was one of the adult survivors.

 There is a memorial to Michael Rennie, an escort who died of exhaustion after rescuing several evacuee children, in the Church of St Jude-on-the-Hill, Hampstead Garden Suburb, London NW11.
 A painting by Walter P. Starmer represents the last moments in the life of the vicar's son.

-An exhibit to the City of Benares disaster is housed in Sunderland Volunteer Life Brigade Watch House and Museum.
+An exhibit about the City of Benares disaster is in Sunderland Volunteer Life Brigade Watch House and Museum.

 The sinking reportedly inspired actress and inventor Hedy Lamarr to develop and patent a system of spread spectrum radio as a means to guide anti-ship torpedoes.
 The concept is today the basis of Wi-Fi, Bluetooth, and other communications technology.

 The book September 17 by Amanda West Lewis (published 2013), tells the story of three children, Bess Walder, Kenneth Sparks, and Sonia Bech, using real events, but fictional conversations.

 The children's book Lifeboat 12, by Susan Hood (published 2018), tells the story of Kenneth Sparks, one of the children who survived from the "forgotten" Lifeboat 12.

 The book Torpedoed: The True Story of the World War II Sinking of "The Children's Ship" by Deborah Heiligman (published 2019) tells the story of many children aboard SS City of Benares and their experience of the sinking and the subsequent night and rescue.

-In 2019 the story of 9 year old Audrey Mansfield, who died on the SS City of Benares, featured on the Antiques Roadshow.
+In 2019 the story of 9 year old Audrey Mansfield, who died on City of Benares, featured on the Antiques Roadshow.
 Expert Bill Harriman was shown a collection of papers related to her voyage and death.